stuNero/dnd_game/DEVLOG.md

     - each character has a save file
 - Action menu, check chatgpt:
     https://chatgpt.com/share/68ff7cf9-8750-8011-951a-ec360a2dce97
-- fix encoding issues when starting new game
+- fix encoding issues when starting new game (GIT BASH ISSUE!
+USE TERMINAL)

-- fix escape in creation menu

 - add Info() to Weapon